rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/testnet-network.md

   - Used as an alternative to content hashes, similar to ENS but for RSK domains.

 ### Download Swarm
-- Get the latest release of Swarm [here](https://swarm.ethereum.org/downloads) (any release above 0.5.5, checksum: 0f3debd195b01505e59d246515dd57b5).
-Note: edge binaries are only available for Linux.
+- Get the latest release of Swarm [here](https://swarm.ethereum.org/downloads) (any release above 0.5.5, checksum: `0f3debd195b01505e59d246515dd57b5`).
+Note: Edge binaries are only available for Linux.

 - Unpack the binaries (e.g. `tar -xvf swarm-.(...)tar.gz`)
 - Make the binary executable: `cd` into the `swarm` folder and execute `chmod +x swarm`